wolfSSL/documentation/wolfSSL/src/chapter02.md

 Enable Intel’s RDRAND instruction for wolfSSL’s random source.

-#### USE_FAST_MATH

-Switches the big integer library to a faster one that uses assembly if possible. fastmath will speed up public key operations like RSA, DH, and DSA.
-The big integer library is generally the most portable and generally easiest to get going with, but the negatives to the normal big integer library are that it is slower and it uses a lot of dynamic memory.
-Because the stack memory usage can be larger when using fastmath, we recommend defining [`TFM_TIMING_RESISTANT`](#tfm_timing_resistant) as well when using this option.

 #### FP_ECC

 Enables ECC Fixed Point Cache, which speeds up repeated operations against same private key.
 Can also define number of entries and LUT bits using `FP_ENTRIES` and `FP_LUT` to reduce default static memory usage.